Diff: Formatters and front-ends

+colordiff is a Perl wrapper for 'diff' and produces the same output but with colorization for added and deleted bits. diff-so-fancy and diff-highlight are newer analogues. "delta" is a Rust rewrite that highlights changes and the underlying code at the same time.

+Patchutils contains tools that combine, rearrange, compare and fix context diffs and unified diffs.

 Algorithmic derivatives

 Utilities that compare source files by their syntactic structure have been built mostly as research tools for some programming languages; some are available as commercial tools.
 In addition, free tools that perform syntax-aware diff include: